- Audio Editing Guide

 Distortion can be acquired using effects units, rackmounts, pedals, VSTs, or at times, built-in amplifiers and pre-amps.
 Distortion adds complexity and body to your track by making it fatter and fuller.

 Part 7: Audio effects - Chorus

 Chorus audio effect is referred to the varying sounds that are similar and are heard as one.

 For instance, recording the same note piled over each other and is timed and tuned slightly off each other.

-This as a whole creates a chorus effect.
-In simple words, a group of singers are voicing a song at the same time creating a singular sound effect.
+This as a whole, creates a chorus effect.
+In simple words, a group of singers is voicing a song while creating a special sound effect.

-The chorus too adds complexity and depth to your soundtracks.
-It is generally used to enhance the harmony or load up the particular track which, in turn, makes the track fuller and layered.
+The chorus, too, adds complexity and depth to your soundtracks.
+It is generally used to enhance the harmony or load up the particular track, making the track fuller and layered.